leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Not many people joined, and my availability was also fragmented
 - Tracing dynamic JS code is hard
+  - How do we get this into completely static Rust world?
   - BTW, `debugger` in DevTools is really great
 - Different AST structure, concerns everywhere
   - Comments headache again and again